Remember 'The Partridge Family?' Come On, Get Happy!

-Who doesn’t remember the iconic 1970’s television sitcom, The Partridge Family?
+Who doesn’t remember the iconic '70s sitcom The Partridge Family?
 The hit show first aired in 1970 and ran through early 1974.
-It was a show about a widowed mother raising 5 children on her own.
-The family was musically inclined and often took their talent on the road in that funky, multi-colorful, 1957 Chevrolet bus!
+It was a show about a widowed mother raising 5 children on her own (it had more than a few things in common with The Brady Bunch).
+The family was musically inclined and often took their talent on the road in that funky, multi-colored, 1957 Chevrolet bus!

-As you may, or may not, know, The Partridge Family sitcom was very loosely based on the story of the real life musical family, the Cowsills.
-The Cowsills were a popular family music group in the 1960’s but were not cast as themselves in the sitcom because they were not actors.
-They were a very talented family musical group with many hit songs to their credit, including the title song to the musical, Hair.
+As you may know, The Partridge Family was very loosely based on the story of the real life musical family the Cowsills.
+The Cowsills were a popular act in the '60s but were not cast as themselves in the sitcom because they were not actors.
+They were a very talented family musical group with many hit songs to their credit, including the title song to the musical Hair.

-The Partridge Family cast consisted of mother, Shirley (Shirley Jones), children, Keith (David Cassidy), Laurie (Susan Dey), Danny (Danny Bonaduce), Chris (Jeremy Gelbwaks/Season 1 and Brian Forster/Seasons 2-4), Tracy (Suzanne Crough) and last but, not least, Reuben Kincaid (Dave Madden), the family’s “sad-sack” band manager.
-Each cast member played a distinct role on the show and in the band from vocals to playing musical instruments; and of course, Reuben, the family band manager, who was not a family member, always booked their gigs.
+The Partridge Family's cast consisted of mother Shirley (Shirley Jones); children Keith (David Cassidy), Laurie (Susan Dey), Danny (Danny Bonaduce), Chris (Jeremy Gelbwaks in Season 1 and Brian Forster in Seasons 2-4), and Tracy (Suzanne Crough); and last, but not least, Reuben Kincaid (Dave Madden), the family’s sad-sack band manager.
+Each cast member had a distinct role on the show and in the band from vocals to playing musical instruments.
+And of course, Reuben, the family band manager, who was not a family member, always booked their gigs.

 Each character brought their own talent and unique personality to the show.
-Traditional mom, Shirley, was ultimately in charge of the family as well as being a vocalist and keyboardist in the band.
+Shirley, a traditional mom, was ultimately in charge of the family as well as being a vocalist and keyboardist in the band.
 She constantly struggled with juggling the best welfare of her family, both personally and professionally.
-Keith, the oldest child and lead vocalist/lead guitarist, was an irresistible teen idol and heartthrob for many teen girls.
+Keith, the oldest child and lead vocalist and guitarist, was an irresistible teen idol and heartthrob for many teen girls.
 Laurie, also a heartthrob for young boys, was a vocalist and pianist.
 Danny, the precocious and mischievous middle child, was a vocalist and bass guitarist.
-Danny was always at the center of most of the family drama and crisis’.
+Danny was always at the center of most of the family drama and crises.
 Chris, the youngest boy, was a vocalist and drummer.
-Tracy, the baby of The Partridge Family, was the only member of the family that did not sing in the band but did play the tambourine.
-Whether you were a kid or an adult in the 1970’s, chances are that you identified with one of the characters in The Partridge Family.
+Tracy, the baby of the Partridge Family, was the only member of the family who did not sing in the band, but she did play the tambourine.
+Whether you were a kid or an adult in the '70s, chances are that you identified with one of the characters on The Partridge Family.